The Ryen Russillo Show

 The Ryen Russillo Show was a syndicated sports talk radio show hosted by Ryen Russillo.
 It was a part of ESPN Radio from 1 pm to 4pm, with all three hours also simulcasted on ESPNews.
 On April 26, 2017 Danny Kanell was let go by ESPN after a number of personnel were laid off, leaving only Russillo to host the show.

-December 22, 2017, was the last day of The Ryen Russillo Show due to a contract dispute, although Russillo's contract runs until August 2018.
-He will be doing weekly podcasts until his contract expires.
-Will Cain took over the timeslot with his own radio show on January 2, 2018.

 The previous version of the show was launched as The Scott Van Pelt Show on July 6, 2009, replacing Tirico & Van Pelt, which was co-hosted by Scott Van Pelt and Mike Tirico.
 That show began on September 20, 2007 as The Mike Tirico Show, with Van Pelt, Michele Tafoya and Kirk Herbstreit as rotating co-hosts.
 The Mike Tirico Show aired from 1 pm to 3 pm under that title for a total of 160 shows until April 30, 2008.

 On May 1, 2008, the show was officially renamed Tirico & Van Pelt.
 Van Pelt also began hosting the first version of The Scott Van Pelt Show, which aired from 3pm to 4pm, immediately following T&VP.
 Van Pelt's solo hour ended in March 2009 as T&VP moved to 2pm to 4pm.
 Tirico left the series in June 2009 to focus on his work with ESPN television, and Ryen Russillo became a co-host.
 On October 4, 2012, the show officially changed its title to SVP & Russillo.

 In May 2015, Van Pelt announced that he was leaving the show to become the weeknight midnight anchor on SportsCenter starting in the late summer of 2015 (September 7).

 Kanell, who had been a regular substitute co-host during the SVP era, was named permanent co-host with Russillo from September 2015 until Kanell's departure in April 2017.